tthorntone/AdNauseam-Wiki/My-answer-to-web-store-reviews-where-appropriate.md

 ***

+#### Earl Baugh (Chrome store, 25 February 2015)

+> Prevents web sites from working properly, i.e. Capitol One 360, you can't login with this enabled. [...]
+If I turn off ALL the filters I can get some things to work. **But adding in ANY filters kills things like logging into Capitol One.**

+Bolded statement is completely false.

+EasyPrivacy is the filter list which prevents logging in on Capital One 360.
+The normal course of action is to report the problem to [EasyPrivacy maintainers](https://forums.lanik.us/viewforum.php?f=64), or to disable that filter list.
+Once it is disabled, you can log in on Capitol One 360.

+Adblock Plus + EasyPrivacy also breaks logging in in Capital One 360.

+***

 #### kreemoweet ([mozillazine.org](http://forums.mozillazine.org/viewtopic.php?p=14029145#p14029145), 17 February 2015)

 > [...] the µBlock developer has been caught making false statements about his app and other adblockers